edwarddubi/zSteps/README.md

  - To start playing, type "takeStep, y" where "y" represents your previous step(s).
 In the beginning, since no one has a step count, each player would start with a 0 e.g "takeStep, 0".
  - Players would be penalized by taking 5 steps back if they do not obey rule no.4.
  - The steps made by a player would be a number between 0-10; thus, players must type as fast as they can.
- - This is not a turn based game, but measures how fast a player can gain steps to reach their destination.- The winner is determined when a player has the exact or more "n" steps.
+ - This is not a turn based game, but measures how fast a player can gain steps to reach their destination.
+ - The winner is determined when a player has the exact or more "n" steps.

 ## Init Game on Discord
  - **init zsteps**